arthurhsu/lovefield-ts/README.md

 The project is set to use modern Typescript (3.8+) and Mocha/Chai/Sinon/Karma as its test framework.
 Compilation/test speed has improved significantly.

-The dist and release mechanism is not developed yet.
+The dist and release mechanism is not developed/determined yet (still evaluating the usage of WebPack and other technologies).

 ### Development set up

 * Install Chrome
-* Install Node 9+
+* Install Node 12+
 * `npm install`
 * `node node_modules/guppy-cli/bin/index.js pre-commit`